wmandai/workice-docs/docs/source/install.rst

  - Using the built in web installer
  - Artisan install method (Requires terminal)

+..
+ATTENTION:: Do not modify config files located in /config folder incase you need to modify configuration paramers do it in .env file (Located in ROOT/Main folder).
+When you modify /config files your changes may be overwritten during an update.

 Web Installer
 ^^^^^^^^^^^^^^^
 Download the code from Envato Market Downloads page.